neoking89/owlsight/README.md

 ## Agentic system

 Owlsight implements a multistep agentic system, which allows for more complex tasks to be executed than would normally be possible with one language model.
-This agentic system is accessible through the CLI by setting the *config.agentic.apply_tools* parameter to *true*.
+This agentic system is accessible through the CLI by setting the *config.agentic.active* parameter to *true*.

 The agents consist of:
 ['PlanAgent', 'PlanValidationAgent', 'ToolCreationAgent', 'ToolSelectionAgent', 'ObservationAgent', 'FinalAgent']